tim-gromeyer/MarkdownEdit/README.md

 # [MarkdownEdit](https://tim-gromeyer.github.io/MarkdownEdit/)

-Experience the speed and simplicity of MarkdownEdit.
+Experience the speed and simplicity of MarkdownEdit

 ## Table of Contents